 9. Make a plan

 Get your committee and members together and create an action plan.
 This ensures your club makes a commitment and sets goals to achieve.
 Check your progress regularly.
+Enroll in the Inclusion Action Plans that Work course to develop your won plan for inclusion.

 10. Tell the world!

 Telling your local community about your clubs commitment to inclusion will keep you accountable and new members will know they are welcome.
+Check out our Inclusion in Action Videos in the ISD Community Hub.

 So, here is your challenge.
 Choose just one of these things and go take action on it this week.